-Wisconsin use tax
+• Wisconsin use tax

 Corporations that purchase taxable tangible personal property or taxable services for storage, use, or consumption in Wisconsin without payment of a state sales or use tax are subject to a Wisconsin use tax.
-See page 21.
+See page 22.

-• Extensions of time to file
+· Extensions of time to file

-If a corporation receives an extension of time to file its federal income tax return, the corporation is not required to send a copy of its federal extension form to the Wisconsin Department of Revenue or apply for a Wisconsin extension by the original due date of its Wisconsin return.
-The federal extension automatically extends the time for filing the Wisconsin return to 30 days after the federal due date, if the corporation attaches a copy of that extension to the return it files.
+An extension of time to file a federal income tax return automatically extends the time for filing the Wisconsin return to 30 days after the federal due date, if the corporation attaches a copy of the federal extension to the Wisconsin return it files.
+See page 3.